WolframResearch/WolframClientForPython/docs/intro.rst

 Serialization
 =============

 This library is intended to provide a way to serialize python expression to Wolfram Language string :wl:`InputForm` and :wl:`WXF` string of bytes.
 The functionality was designed to be extensible, so that any arbitrary Python object can be serialized with the addition of custom encoders.
-The serialization module was tested with three interpreters:
+The serialization module was tested with Python 2 and 3 interpreters, namely:

 - Python 2.7,
-- Python 3.6.4,
+- Python 3.6.4
-- JYTHON.

 Serialize
 ----------